Fujifilm X-A5 vs X-E2S

 |14.||Fujifilm X-E2||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |15.||Fujifilm X-M1||Y||stereo / mono||-||-||mini||2.0||Y||-||-|

 |16.||Nikon D3500||Y||mono / mono||-||-||mini||2.0||-||-||Y|

-Both the X-A5 and the X-E2S have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the X-E2S have been discontinued, but can regularly be found used on ebay.
 The X-E2S was replaced by the Fujifilm X-E3, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Fujifilm X-E2S Manual.
+Further information on the features and operation of the X-A5 and X-E2S can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Fujifilm X-E2S Manual.